sims-lab/CapCruncher/docs/running_the_pipeline.rst

 Step 4 - Running the pipeline
 =============================

-After copying/linking fastq files into the working directory and configuring config.yml for the current experiment, the pipeline can be run with:
+After copying/linking FASTQ files into the working directory and configuring config.yml for the current experiment, the pipeline can be run with:

 ::